 My fellow group members and I would teach each other the material, we would practice explaining out individual thought process.
 This method enabled an active learning process with an emphasis on the main point plus important details.
 As a tutor, I would emphasize the major points and push my student to ask questions, be attentive, and then be able to successfully teach me.
 The learning process can be difficult at times, as I explained earlier, can push a student away from an interesting and exciting subject.
 My focus would be to improve the student’s knowledge about the topic by discussing why it is important and highlighting potential benefits of understanding the material.
 By enticing a student and tapping into their enthusiasm can evolve into a new found educational motivation.
 The best experience I can wish for is a student to learn something new, but also to apply learning strategies to other subjects and became a better academic scholar.

-University of Illinois at Chicago - BS, Biological Sciences
+Undergraduate Degree: University of Illinois at Chicago - Bachelor of Science, Biological Sciences

 High School Biology